home-assistant/intents/README.md

 # Development

-Checkout the repository and get a development enviornment with `script/setup`.
+Checkout the repository and get a development environment with `script/setup`.
 This will create a new virtual environment in the `venv` directory of the repository, and install all necessary requirements.

 Before developing, always activate your virtual environment with `source venv/bin/activate`.